Ectopia Lentis Symptoms, Causes, and Treatments

 The symptoms of ectopia lentis can vary depending on the severity and direction of the lens displacement.
 Common symptoms include:

-- Blurred vision: The most noticeable symptom, as the lens is no longer correctly focusing light.
+- Blurred vision: The most noticeable symptom is that the lens is no longer correctly focusing light.

 - Double vision: Displacement can cause the images seen by each eye to not align properly.